FunctionLab/humanbase-docs/docs/in-silico-mutagenesis.rst

 Introduction
 ------------

 Perform "In silico saturated mutagenesis" (ISM) analysis to discover informative sequence features within any sequence.
-Specifically, it performs computational mutation scanning to assess the effect of mutating every base of the input sequence on chromatin feature predictions.
+Specifically, ISM performs computational mutation scanning to assess the effect of mutating every base of the input sequence on chromatin feature predictions.
 This method for context-specific sequence feature extraction takes advantage of DeepSEA's ability to utilize flanking context sequences information.

 Note that ISM only accepts a sequence (FASTA file) as input.
 The input FASTA file should be 2000 base pairs long.